activitystream/slate/source/includes/as-api/_entity_message.md

 # Entities
 ##Introduction to entities
-Entities (Business objects) represent any object that are references by events in the activity stream.
-An insurance company would typically, and at least, have Customer, Vehicle, Policy and Claim as entity-types and numerous instances of each type.
+Entities (Business objects) represent any object that is referenced by events in the activity stream.
+</br> An insurance company would typically, and at least, have Customer, Vehicle, Policy and Claim as entity-types and numerous entities of each entity-type.

-Entities, as well as [entity-types](), are created automatically the first time they are referenced by an event but they can also be create explicitly using REST or by sending entity information in a dedicated message to the message queue.
+Entities, as well as [entity-types](), are created automatically the first time they are referenced by an event but they can also be create explicitly using REST or by sending entity information in a dedicated entity-message to the message queue.
 ### Additional entity information
 Any JSON information can be stored as properties of a business entity and when the [Aspects]() are used to store them then the Entity can be represented by Activity Stream and meaningful information from the entity can be used while processing associated Business Events.
 ### Unlimited entity relations
 Entities are stored in a graph where even the most complicated relations between entities can be stored in a simple way.
-By using the same kind of approach as social-networking sites use, to store different types of friendships and who is following who, we are able to link any entity with any other entity where the relationship types can be customized on the fly.
+</br>By using the same kind of approach as social-networking sites use, to store different types of friendships and who is following who, we are able to link any entity with any other entity where the relationship types can be customized on the fly.

 See [adding and removing Entity Relations]() for details on how to link and unlink entities
 ### Full referential integrity